convospot/telepathy/README.md

 1. Reactive API (more than observer the whole object, reactive for each linked child)
 1. Client layour to consume reactive API
 1. Abstract spec to reactive backend (e.g., RxScala, AKKA)
+1. Specify where to process the data (sensor, network or server)

 ## Usage